asna2005/Task4_SQL_Data_Analysis/README.md

-# Task4_SQL_Data_Analysis
-This repository contains SQL queries and screenshots for Task 4 – SQL for Data Analysis.
 # Task 4 – SQL for Data Analysis

 This repository contains my work for *Task 4 of the Data Analyst Internship*.